AIMultipleAIMultiple

 Claude 3 is Anthropic’s AI transformer model.
 It offers three model tiers: Claude Sonnet, Claude Opus, and Claude Haiku.

 • Claude 3.7 Sonnet: Anthropic’s highest level of intelligence and capability, with toggleable extended thinking, marks the first model from Anthropic claiming extended thinking abilities.
-This allows for deeper, more sustained reasoning over extended periods or complex problems, enhancing decision-making and problem-solving.
+This enables deeper, more sustained reasoning over extended periods or complex problems, thereby enhancing decision-making and problem-solving.

 • Claude 3 Opus: The expensive and powerful Opus is recommended for work automation, research support, and data processing.
 Opus specializes in AI vision, making it an ideal alternative for enterprises that require in-depth AI capabilities.